PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/BusinessIntelligenceBlockBVersion3.md

 __Deliverable(s):__

-- A Jupyter Notebook with the answers to the SQL assignment questions (i.e. SQL code, query output, and additional written/drawn explanations).
+- A .sql-file, and a picture with the answers to the SQL assignment questions (i.e. SQL code, and additional written/drawn explanations).

-The Jupyter notebook file is to be uploaded to GitHub Classroom no later than 5pm on last DataLab day.
-Confer with a lecturer beforehand if you are handing in something other than a Jupyter Notebook.
+The .sql-file, and the picture with the ERD are to be uploaded to GitHub Classroom no later than 5pm on last DataLab day.
+Confer with a lecturer beforehand if you are handing in something other than a .sql-file and/or picture.

 ***